128technology/docs/docs/config_adding_interfaces_to_ha_team.md

 For more information regarding non-forwarding interfaces please refer to this blog: [Configuring Non Forwarding Interfaces](config_non_forwarding_ha_interfaces.md).

 In order to configure an interface for HA sync, you must configure a non-forwarding interface of type `fabric`.
-The interface type of `fabric` indicates a direct link between HA peers.
-128T will configure these Linux interfaces as a network team.
-Here is an example 128T configuration:
+The interface type of `fabric` indicates a direct link between HA peers.The SSR software will configure these Linux interfaces as a network team.
+Here is an example SSR configuration:

 ```
 admin@T106_DUT1.Conductor (node[name=T106_DUT3])# show